mandeepbal/benchmark/site/index.md

 This query calls an external Python function which extracts and aggregates URL information from a web crawl dataset.
 It then aggregates a total count per URL.

 Impala and Redshift do not currently support calling this type of UDF, so they are omitted from the result set.
+Impala UDFs must be written in Java or C++, where as this script is written in Python.
 The performance advantage of Shark (disk) over Hive in this query is less pronounced than in 1, 2, or 3 because the shuffle and reduce phases take a relatively small amount of time (this query only shuffles a small amount of data) so the task-launch overhead of Hive is less pronounced.
 Also note that when the data is in-memory, Shark is bottlenecked by the speed at which it can pipe tuples to the Python process rather than memory throughput.
 This makes the speedup relative to disk around 5X (rather than 10X or more seen in other queries).

 <h3 id="discussion">Discussion</h3>
 These numbers compare performance on SQL workloads, but raw performance is just one of many important attributes of an analytic framework.
 The reason why systems like Hive, Impala, and Shark are used is because they offer a high degree of flexibility, both in terms of the underlying format of the data and the type of computation employed.
 Below we summarize a few qualitative points of comparison: